FRAMverse/coding-practices/README.md

 Our evolving coding best practices document

+## Goals

+The goal of these best practices is to act as a guideline to produce code and analyses that are highly transparent, transferable, reproducible and approachable.

 ## General practices

 For any kind of substantial work involving more than one file, use Rprojects, the `here` package, and `renv` to make scripts easily shareable.
 The goal is that you can zip up a folder, send it to someone else, and they can run any scripts without making any changes.